A Doubly Robust Framework for Addressing Outcome-Dependent Selection Bias in Multi-Cohort EHR Studies: Data Example - Multi clinic recruitment in MGI

 \subsection{Introduction}

 In this section, we use data from MGI, a large biobank that links biosamples to EHRs at the University of Michigan.
-Since 2012, MGI has recruited over 100,000 participants across six specialized clinics: MGI Anesthesiology, MIPACT (Michigan Predictive Activity and Clinical Trajectories), MEND (Metabolism, Endocrinology, and Diabetes), MHB2 (Mental Health BioBank), PROMPT (PROviding Mental Health Precision Treatment), and MY PART (Michigan and You – Partnering to Advance Research Together, a diverse cohort that oversamples Black, Latino/a or LatinX, Middle Eastern, and North African populations).
+Since 2012, MGI has recruited over 100,000 participants across six specialized clinics: MGI Anesthesiology, MIPACT, MEND, MHB, PROMPT, and MY PART.
 We conduct two analyses using MGI data.
-For both analyses, we use NHANES 2017-18 as an external probability sample to obtain a representative data on the selection variables.
-The post-stratification and calibration weights were calculated using age-specific and marginal statistics from SEER (Surveillance, Epidemiology, and End Results), the U.S. Census, and the CDC (Centers for Disease Control).
+Our target population of interest for both data examples is the 2018 United States adult population.
+This definition is based on our use of the NHANES 2017-18 as an external probability sample, which provides representative data for our selection variables.
+The post-stratification and calibration weights were calculated using age-specific and marginal statistics from SEER, the U.S. Census, and the CDC.
 In the first analysis, we investigate the association between cancer (\(D\)) and biological sex (\(Z_1\)), both unadjusted and adjusted for age (\(Z_2\)).
 The unadjusted log-odds ratio is compared to benchmark SEER data (2008-2016), which show lower cancer risk for women than men, with marginal log-odds ratios ranging from -0.24 to -0.07.
 In the second analysis, we estimate the age-adjusted association (\(Z_2\)) between cancer (\(D\)) and the Polygenic Risk Scores (PRS) for having any cancer based on summary data from the UK Biobank (\(Z_1\)) (\url{https://www.pgscatalog.org/score/PGS000356/}).
 Unlike in Analysis 1, no external reference data (such as SEER) is available to compare method performance for estimating the association of PRS with cancer.
-However, this example illustrates a scenario where information on \(Z_1\) (cancer PRS in this case) is not available from the target population or any external probability sample.
+However, this example illustrates a scenario where external level information on \(Z_1\) (cancer PRS in this case) is not available in NHANES.